asahala/BabyLemmatizer/README.md

 All these parameters have one mandatory argument, which points to the data in your ```conllu``` folder if you are building new data, or to your ```models``` folder if you are training or evaluating models.
 For example, if you have CoNLL-U files ```assyrian-train.conllu, assyrian-dev.conllu, assyrian-test.conllu``` and want to build data and train models for them, you can call BabyLemmatizer ```python babylemmatizer.py --build-train=assyrian```.
 In case you want to train several models for n-fold cross-validation, you can have train/dev/test CoNLL-U files with prefixes followed by numbers, e.g. with n=10 ```assyrian0, assyrian1, ..., assyrian9``` and use the command ```python babylemmatizer.py --build-train=assyrian*```.
 Similarly, to cross-validate these models after training, use ```python babylemmatizer.py --evaluate=assyrian*```.

-Note that ```--tokenizer``` is defined only when you build the model.
-This does nothing if used with --evaluate or --lemmatize, as the tokenization preferences are saved in your model.
+Note that ```--tokenizer, --lemmatizer-context, --tagger-context``` are defined only when you build the model.
+This does nothing if used with --evaluate or --lemmatize, as the tokenization and context window preferences are saved in your model.

 ***Using CPU:*** If you want to use CPU instead of GPU (i.e. if you get a CUDA error), use parameter ```--use-cpu``` in addition with parameters ```--train, --build-train``` and ```--evaluate```.
 Note that training models with CPU is extremely slow and may take days depending on your training data size and hardware.
 However, you can lemmatize new texts using CPU without too much waiting.